Board of Directors

 After living in several parts of the country, he moved back home to New York State in 2012 and was hired as the first Executive Director of the New York State Brewers Association in 2013.
 Since then, he has seen New York’s brewing industry double in size, many new laws passed, and has had the honor to have met hundreds of incredible and passionate brewers all over the state and country.
 According to Paul, working for the brewers of New York State and the incredible Board of Directors guiding the industry every day, has been a true privilege to say the least.

-Managing Director – Meghan Connolly Haupt
+Partnerships – Meghan Connolly Haupt

 Meghan joined the NYSBA in 2016 after relocating to upstate New York.
 She has worked in both the for-profit and nonprofit sectors as senior management with a focus on communications, marketing and strategy.
 Meghan played a key role in producing the inaugural San Jose Grand Prix, the largest event ever to take place in Central California drawing a crowd of 150,000 attendees.
 She currently heads up the sponsoring partnership program and merchandising.
 Meghan is passionate about making “New York State” synonymous with “craft beer” nationwide.